fabri1983/menuapp/README.md

 java -jar target/api-1.0.0-SNAPSHOT.jar server -
 ```
 Listening requests on port 8080 as per profiles `local` (default), `test`, or `stage`.

-Note: last argument `-` is expected for a custom implementation of `ConfigurationSourceProvider` I developed.
+Note: last argument `-` is expected by the custom implementation of `ConfigurationSourceProvider` I developed.
 This way the app initializes with a `server-config.yml` file located at the jar root.

 #### Production environment